LaurentRDC/personal-website/posts/rolling-stats.md

 ## Recurrence relations and the rolling average

-The recipe for these algorithms is construct the recurrence relation of the operation.
+The recipe for these algorithms involves constructing the *recurrence relation* of the operation.
 A recurrence relation is a way to describe a series by expressing how a term at index $i$ is related to the term at index $i-1$.

 Let proceed by example.
 Consider a series of values $X$ like so: